AriFordsham/GHCWiki/more-depth.md

 - More details about vectored returns

-- Details about System FC, GHC's new intermediate language
+- Details about System FC, GHC's new intermediate language -- Jeremy Gibbons

 - Reading a nightly snapshot build log

+- Understanding the ddump flags, and walkthrough of a Haskell example

 ## Suggestions from the floor